arunmrkt/iTop/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
-* Start the commit message with an applicable emoji:
+* Please start the commit message with an applicable emoji.
+For example :
     * 🌐 `:globe_with_meridians:` for translations
     * 🎨 `:art:` when improving the format/structure of the code
-    * 🐎 `:racehorse:` when improving performance
+    * ⚡️ `:zap:` when improving performance
     * 🐛 `:bug:` when fixing a bug
     * 🔥 `:fire:` when removing code or files
     * 💚 `:green_heart:` when fixing the CI build